 Education can give patients the power to play a significant role in their own health care and well-being.
 Understanding what is happening inside the brain and body is crucial to understanding how to manage symptoms.
 Further, knowing what is happening physically will go a long way toward improving how a patient feels emotionally.
 To that end, this Web site can be a great resource for patients and their families.

-Learn about fibromyalgia, including risk factors and who is affected by it.
+Learn about chronic pain and fatigue, including risk factors and who is affected by it.

 Learn about Chronic Multisymptom Illnesses, including regional and organ-specific symptoms and syndromes that often accompany fibromyalgia.